Spectral quality

 Adduct information can be provided in two ways

-1. specified in the input file created by third-party preprocessing tools (using peak list-based formats such as .mgf)
+1. Specified in the input file created by third-party preprocessing tools (using peak list-based formats such as .mgf).

-2. adducts can be detected by the SIRIUS preprocessing based on .mzml input files.
+2. Adducts can be detected by the SIRIUS preprocessing based on .mzml input files.

-• the data does not even allow to assign a subset of possible adducts, a set of fallback adducts is used which can be specified by the user.
+Preprocessing detects adducts from a predefined list and selects them based on correlating chromatographic peaks with indicative mass differences in the data.
+It is often challenging to assign a single unambiguous adduct to every feature.
+In case the adduct assignment is ambiguous, SIRIUS will consider multiple possible adducts.
+If the data does not even allow to assign a subset of possible adducts, a set of fallback adducts is used which can be specified by the user.

-In the formula annotation step, molecular formula candidates that fit the addcut(s) are generated and scored.
-One precursor molecular formula may correspond to multiple compound formulas (using different adduct candidates).
-All these different adducts of the same precursor formula will receive identical score, since it is not possible to differentiate these adducts from the isotope pattern and MS/MS spectrum - the isotope patterns will be identical and a loss in the MS/MS spectrum may be the adduct or a covalent bonded part of the molecule.
+During the formula annotation step, SIRIUS generates and scores molecular formula candidates that match the specified adduct(s).
+A single precursor molecular formula can correspond to multiple compound formulas (using different adduct candidates).
+All adducts of the same precursor formula receive identical scores, since it is not possible to distinguish between them based on the isotope pattern and MS/MS spectrum: The isotope patterns will be identical and a loss observed in the MS/MS spectrum could stem from either the adduct or a covalently bonded part of the molecule.

 Two specific details must be noted: